-2.6.2 6G Flagship
+3.6.2 6G Flagship

-2.6.2.1 Introduction
+3.6.2.1 Introduction

 6G Flagship is a part of the Finnish government's national research spearhead programme from 2018 to 2026.
 The goal is to create the essential 6G technological components, the tools, and the equipment to build a 6G Test Network, develop chosen vertical applications for 6G to accelerate societal digitization and continue to be a recognized vision leader and sought-after research partner in worldwide 6G research.
-The initiative is run by the Centre for Wireless Communications (CWC) at the University of Oulu in Finland.[7]
+The initiative is run by the Centre for Wireless Communications (CWC) at the University of Oulu in Finland[27].
+Key information about the 6G Flagship programme are summarized in Table 17.

+KEY INFORMATION

-Ministry for Education and Culture
+Responsible Ministry Ministry for Education and Culture

 250 M€ (19.7 M€ Governmental

-funding)
+Total Budget funding)

-2018
+Start Date 2018

-2026
+Expected End Date 2026